 You will see soldiers with guns roaming around Jerusalem but they are there to protect you and to watch you.

 You maybe don’t feel very comfortable seeing armed people on the streets but for Jerusalem, it is something normal!
 The army and the police are spread all over the city to watch your back and to protect locals and tourists!

 Like all major cities and touristic attractions, pickpocketing risk is moderate so be careful and watch your personal belongings especially when you are in public transport, in crowded areas and in Old Souq.

 In terms of street crimes, Jerusalem streets are safer than more European and American cities.

 Females should be careful and dress properly.
-Avoid moulded clothes, tops and skin-tight trousers or anything else similar because is considered an offence to that scared place!
+Avoid moulded clothes, tops, and skin-tight trousers or anything else similar because is considered an offense to that scary place!